cggonzal/monolith/README.md

 ### Job Queue

-`jobs/` is a minimal in‑process queue with workers:
+`jobs/` is a minimal in‑process queue.
+Each job is executed in its own goroutine so long running tasks will not block others:

 ```go
 jobs.RegisterHandler(models.JobTypePrint, func(j *models.Job) error {